hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 ## Known Issues

-1. The `modules` section does not work yet.
 1. Networking problems tend to leave the Google Cloud Shell in an odd state, sometimes requiring the user to start over from scratch.
 1. There are some issues with using the `google_project_services` resource, specifically:
     1. if `oslogin.googleapis.com` isn't included, it gets silently enabled; and shows up as "removed" in subsequent runs.